darhrmsarm03/Photojournalism-blog/README.md

 •	Website content: There are some key pieces of information that every photojournalist should have on their professional website.
 1. Location: Your location needs to be front and center on your first page.
 People want to make sure that they know what’s happening in a particular place
-2. Contact & About: the contact page needs to be easy to use, clear and functioning.
+2. Contact & About: The contact page needs to be easy to use, clear, and functioning.
 The about page is a great chance to make a good first impression!
 People want to know who they are going to pay attention to.
 3. Photos:  a portfolio where your clients and viewers can see your work by constantly updating your portfolio keeps things fresh and means you’re always improving your site!
-4. Blog: are a really great way that clients and viewer can get to know you.
+4. Blog: is a great way that clients and viewers can get to know you.
 When people can relate, they are more likely to trust your content.

 ### Contributing